garfix/nligems/doc/internals.md

 Also, check this page! <https://www.myenglishteacher.eu/blog/types-of-questions/>

+## Internal representation

+Some early systems translated the user query to a database query directly, without an intermediate representation.
+This was inflexible and not very extendible.
+So called "semantic grammars" needed to be rewritten for each new database.
+Most systems now use this internal representation, but there is no consensus to what it looks like, and it may very well depend on the function of the system.

+The system has understood the user when the sentence has been transformed into an internal representation.
+This representation is called semantic, or logical, or quasi semantic or logical.

+The purpose of understanding is to be useful to the system.
+A sentence needs only to be understood to the level needed by the system.
+There is no absolute criterium that needs to be reached.

+While the established way of representing meaning is Predicate Logic, this formalism is almost never used literally.
+Some representations approach PL, others are completely different.
+There are as yet no standards.
+Every system has used its own unique representation.

+PL has some shortcomings: the quantifiers are too limited to be of much use.

+### Raw-text representations

+ELIZA uses raw-text parts in it internal representation.
+Large parts of the sentence are not processed at all and are kept in their raw form.
+Therefore we say that ELIZA does not understand a sentence at all.

+### Domain specific representations

+The spec list of Baseball is not extensible to more complex sentences.

+### Predicate Logic

+Systems that use Montague Semantics use the original Predicate Logic.
+There's only a few of them, and they are not very expressive, since making them cover all types of sentences is very complicated.

+Pure predicate logic is useful for logic problems for which the system must find a solution.
+It is impractical for problems for which a solution is available; it is just a waste of time to find a solution from first principles, when a procedure is already available and could just be executed.

+### Predicate Logic variations

+Standard predicate logic lacks support for most quantifiers, for tense and mode, and for argument restrictions.
+Therefore most systems extend it.

+CLE uses feature unification.

+### Procedural knowledge

+Planner, Prolog

+Both logical deductions and plan templates are stored in the form of procedural rules.
+This makes them easy to understand and code by humans.

+### Conceptual Dependency

+Schank

+### Frames, Scripts

+Minsky

+Knowledge is stored as objects with slots.
+Slots have default values.
+There may be causal connections between these objects.

+### Dialog context

+### Goals, plans, actions

+### Beliefs, desires, intentions

+### Spatial

+ThoughtTreasure uses a spatial map to represent object locations.

+### Emotions

 ## Understand the User

 To understand a user, the system needs to extract the ___intent___ of the user's sentence.